kristianmandrup/authorize-mw/README.md

 Example:

-`admin-bar-permit = permitFor AdminPermit, 'a man walking into the bar', ->`
+`admin-bar-permit = permitFor AdminPermit, 'a man walking into the bar', customPermit`

+The `customPermit` can be either an Object or a Function.

 ## Rules